sonictruth/web2ink/README.md

 Data from sensors, such as temperature, can be sent to the target page via URL to be rendered in HTML.

 By default, the color palette is Black, White, Red.
+The color can be matched to your display and can support up to 255 colors.

 Example:
 http://127.0.0.1:3000/?auth=changeme&url=http://127.0.0.1:3000/test/